Configuring Remote Control in Configuration Manager

 Configure the remote control, Remote Assistance and Remote Desktop client settings that you require.
 For a list of remote tools client settings that you can configure, see the section Remote Tools in the topic About Client Settings in Configuration Manager.

-Note You can change the company name that appears in the ConfigMgr Remote Control dialog box by configuring a value for Organization name displayed in Software Center in the Computer Agent client settings.
-Important To use Remote Assistance or Remote Desktop, it must be installed and configured on the computer that runs the Configuration Manager console.
+To use Remote Assistance or Remote Desktop, it must be installed and configured on the computer that runs the Configuration Manager console.
 For more information about how to install and configure Remote Assistance or Remote Desktop, see your Windows documentation.

 Click OK to close the Default Settings dialog box.